 Develop Daily Rituals

-By daily rituals I mean daily habits that you do at all costs, where you feel like it or not.
+By daily rituals I mean daily habits that you do at all costs, whether you feel like it or not.
 Habits that will recharge and nourish your mind, body, and soul.

 Being consistent with such habits will keep you on track even if you encounter a few bumps along the way.

-A few examples would be daily prayers, exercise, reciting Quran, mindfulness meditation, morning walk, eating clean and healthy, waking up/going to bed early etc.
+A few examples would be daily prayers, exercise, mindfulness meditation, morning walks, eating clean and healthy, waking up/going to bed early, etc.

 Develop Regular Learning Habits

-Habits like reading good books, guides, articles, joining courses and programs on personal development, attending lectures on Quran and hadith etc.
+Habits like reading good books, guides, and articles, joining courses and programs on personal development, etc.

 Develop Healthy And Creative Hobbies

-Many people get so indulged in the routine life that they lose touch with their creative side.
+Many people get so stuck in their routine life that they lose touch with their creative side.
 Get back in touch and explore your inner creativity.
 Take time out for your hobbies.
 If you don’t have any, develop them!